Vistage Coach… Why I Quit

 |Speaker||Limited list of chair-chosen, Vistage-approved speakers.
 The best speakers have limited availability and can be seen elsewhere.
 The speaker’s goal is to demonstrate value and sell their services to Vistage members.
 Speakers that don’t get business from Vistage members consider their speaking engagements a loser.||In DC there are more than enough chances to book and see the world’s best speakers at reasonable prices.
 Sitting in a session to hear a speaker that is a compromise between a leader’s individual interest and the availability the limited number of Vistage speakers compounded by compromising the choice with the interests of the other 16 members in a group reminds me of the story of a camel.
 A camel is a horse designed by committee or maybe makes me think… what committee created a skunk?|

 |Mandatory 1-on-1 Coaching Sessions||Bundled and charged whether you require a session or have time for one.||1-to-1’s are optional and highly discounted as much as 40% over non-member rates.
 Schedule them when you need them and only when you need them.
 Don’t pay for meetings you don’t need or can’t attend.|

 |Group Size||Up to 18 members||Up to 12 members per group.
 More than 12 people in a group are ideal for revenue but bad for members.|

 |Monthly Cost||Speakers, 1-on-1s, & full day group sessions are approximately $1,200 per month.||Unbundled – Monthly meetings $500, and online 1-on-1s $150.|

-To find out what a coaching session with me feels like.
-To try it on for size.
-Try a complimentary coaching session .
+To find out what it feels like to experience coaching session with me, try a complimentary coaching session.
 I promise there will be no selling except a demonstration of value.
 I promise that in one session you will receive value nugget that you will use to help your company grow.
-Press this button and schedule a complimentary 1 hour, on-line, coaching session.
+Press this button and schedule a complimentary 1 hour, online, coaching session.